TectonicFury/Generic-C-DataStructures/README.md

   return 0;
 }

-/* less_int_ takes two arguments a and b and returns 1 if a is less than b and 0 otherwise; more_int_ takes a and b and returns 1 if a is greater than b and 0 otherwise*/
 // when passing the name of the comparison function, remove the trailing underscores.

-RedBlackTree(int, int, less_int, more_int) // macro initialisation
+// the "less" function name (minus the trailing underscore) goes first RedBlackTree(int, int, less_int, more_int) // macro initialisation

 /* the above macro initialisation defines the following functions: